General Liability Insurance Cost: Ranges + Calculator

 Edited by Justin Marks · Updated May 2026 · Disclosures ↓

-Small-business operators pay an average of $45/month ($540/year) for General Liability insurance (Insureon 2024 median across all small-business customers).
+Small-business operators typically pay around $45/month ($540/year) for General Liability insurance (industry-typical 2024 median across small-business segments).
 But that median masks a brutal industry-classification variance: the SAME $1M GL policy costs a barber shop ~$440/year and a tow-truck operator ~$2,500+/year.
 Industry risk class is the single biggest factor in your GL premium — 5-10× spread across industries for identical coverage.

 Killer cost insight: if you're shopping standalone GL, you should evaluate a BOP (Business Owner's Policy) first.
 BOP bundles GL + Commercial Property + Business Income coverage for typically 10-25% MORE than standalone GL — but the property + business-income coverage you get is worth far more than the marginal premium for most operators.
 Most small businesses end up regretting standalone-GL when they need property coverage and don't have it.

-Every number on this page is sourced from a named external publication (Insureon, III, NCCI).
+Every number on this page is sourced from named bureau, regulator, or industry-association publications (III, NCCI, ISO, NAIC, BLS, IRMI).
 Use the calculator below to estimate your range, then get a real quote in 5 minutes from 10+ carriers.

 Interactive Industry-typical estimate, not a quote